 A set of knives is essential for every kitchen.
 They are good for everything from cutting vegetables to carving meat.
 The set should include a chef’s knife, bread knife, cheese slicer, meat cleaver (for chicken and fish only), paring knife, and kitchen shears.

 If you plan on cooking at least four nights per week, consider investing in high-quality knives because they are easier to maintain and last longer.
 A knife sharpener should also be added to your must-have list because no matter how well you maintain your cutlery, they will eventually dull.
 Cleavers, forks, and steak knives are also considered kitchen staples.
+Here are more kitchen accessories from cooks dream by Anna Brooks.

 A cooktop is a common term for a range.
 A cooktop like the Duxtop 9600 LS is used when cooking food in pots or pans with oil or water, but it can also be used to sear meat.
 It includes an oven for baking, a broiler drawer underneath the burners to roast chickens and vegetables, and sometimes even six separate gas flames.
 When purchasing a cooktop, make sure it has at least six burners because the heat distribution increases the cooking time.